-The WELL™ Building Standard is a scientifically endorsed qualification system that enables you to measure, certify and monitor the specifications of a building that impact on the health and well-being of people.
+The WELL™ Building Standard is a scientifically endorsed qualification system that makes it possible to measure, certify and monitor the features of a property that have an effect on personal health and well-being.

 WELL™ includes a number of features that help to take measures focused on the health and well-being of the occupants of a building.
 These features are founded on performance-based standards with regard to the project meeting prescriptive standards that require the implementation of technologies, design strategies and protocols.

 WELL™ Core and Shell certification takes into account the following:

 - Cooling and ventilation.

 Not only does this certification highlight the interest that the owner has in the building, but it also increases the building’s reputation and marketability.

 When most companies choose health and well-being programmes for their offices, selecting the right programme to implement is not an easy task, and it is more important to adopt a culture of health and well-being on behalf of employees.

 WELL™ focuses on seven wellness concepts, each divided into characteristics designed to maximise occupant health and well-being while minimising harmful side effects associated with time spent indoors.

 These characteristics are classified as preconditions and are required in order to reach all certification levels, or optimisations that are not necessary to achieve Silver level certification but are required for the Gold and Platinum levels.